-The District's net position increased during the most recent fiscal year.
-The majority of the change represents the degree to which program revenues exceeded the ongoing cost of operations.
+The District's net position decreased during the most recent fiscal year.
+The majority of the change represents the degree to which the ongoing cost of operations exceeded program revenues.

 Key elements of the District's change in net position are reflected in the following table: